-PSYC 50503 - Curricular Practical Training Internship Prerequisites: 2.75 GPA in major, completion of either at least 20 credit hours in the department OR graduate status, and approval of department chair.
+PSYC 50503 - Curricular Practical Training Internship (3)

+Prerequisites: 2.75 GPA in major, completion of either at least 20 credit hours in the department OR graduate status, and approval of department chair.

 Practical experience in the field of Psychology-related research that may involve work both at TCU and/or outside of TCU (but inside the state of Texas), including field work, internships, part-time jobs, and unpaid volunteer positions, all of which are to be centered around providing real-world training that would enhance the possibility of obtaining a career in a psychology-related research area.
 Must include a minimum of 260 work hours.
 This course may only be taken pass/no credit.

-PSYC 50513 - Psychopharmacology
+PSYC 50513 - Psychopharmacology (3)

-Prerequisite: PSYC 10213, or 10514, or 10524, or permission of instructor.
+Prerequisite: PSYC 10213 or 10514 or 10524, and junior standing.
 Theory and principles of behavioral and biochemical methods of assaying drug action, with primary emphasis on the study of the effects of neuropharmacological agents or endogenous systems.

-PSYC 50523 - Experimental Design
+PSYC 50523 - Experimental Design (3)